 Both boys were born in the 1930s in a tenement block in Govan, overlooking Prince's Dock.
 From their earliest years they were passionately interested in ships, and wandered around the Glasgow Dockland, collecting information and newspaper cuttings and noting the names of ships.
 Both vividly remembered the Donaldson liner "Athenia" sailing from Glasgow in late 1939, and she was subsequently sunk by a German U-Boat, starting the Second World War at sea.

 In adulthood, both married girls from the next close in the tenement, and the men considered themselves extremely lucky to have wives who shared their interest in shipping.
 The two families continued to live in Govan, and stayed close to each other.
 On summer evenings, and every Sunday after attending Church, the families would walk together around the docks, savouring the sights and sounds.

-In their later lives both men suffered illness and became quite infirm and, sadly, Billy died in July 2010, and, some months later, Terry, also a widower, was admitted to a nursing home.
+In their later lives both men suffered illness and became quite infirm and, sadly, Billy died in July 2010, and, some months later, Terry, also a widower and by then completely blind, was admitted to a nursing home.
 He passed away in March 2011.

 Also, Caroline asked if I could include Terry's favourite quotation, which he used to end all his letters and e-mails; this I was glad to do.

 "To be a Star you must shine your own light, follow your own path and don't worry about the darkness, for that is when stars shine brightest."